achonn/Calculator/README.md

 # JavaScript Calculator

-This project is a simple calculator implemented in JavaScript.
+This project is a calculator implemented in pure JavaScript.
 It provides basic arithmetic operations and supports a light/dark mode toggle.

 ## Features